peno64/service.subtitles.opensubtitles_by_opensubtitles_dualsub/README.md

 Changelog

+5.4.0
+- Allows to extend the time the subtitle(s) are shown on screen for slow readers.

 5.3.0
 - Possibility to choose two subtitles.
 One will be shown at the bottom, the other on top
 - Works both with Python 2 (kodi 17, 18) and Python 3 (kodi 19)